lino-framework/book/docs/specs/ledger.rst

 .. class:: ByJournal

   Mixin for journal-based tables of vouchers.

+  Note that this is not explicitly marked as abstract by the :term:`application developer`, but Lino knows that it is abstract because it has no model.

+  >>> ledger.ByJournal.abstract
+  False
+  >>> ledger.ByJournal.is_abstract()
+  True

 .. class:: Vouchers